clockworkbanana/BinomialSampling/readme.md

 ## Evaluations

-We pick a random pair.The probability that it is correct is:
+We pick a random pair.
+The probability that it is correct is:

 $$(1-p)$$